 Choose your accommodation carefully

-Choosing the right accommodation is the most important safety initiative for solo women travelers in India.
+Choosing the right accommodation is the most important safety initiative when solo female travel in India.
 Book your hotel through a trusted tour operator.
 Choose your hotel in a prime location with good occupancy.
 Share your hotel address with your friends and family back home.
 Lock your room properly at night so that nobody can open it from the outside.
 Be careful before opening the door if anybody knocks on it.
 Also, inform the hotel staff about your schedule.
 In case of emergency, they will notice your unusual absence.
+You can also search hostels for women travelers in India that are available in a wide range in the country.
+OYO Rooms is a great choice for the women backpackers in India.

 Don’t travel alone at night

 I have a scaring experience while returning from the Kumbhal Fort to Udaipur in Rajasthan.
 It was during my second trip to India.
 I went to visit this second largest wall complex after the Great Wall of China.
 In the evening, I was unable to find a vehicle up to Udaipur.
 Finally, I boarded a truck along with some other travelers.
 In Rajasthan, trucks are also decorated with colorful graphics.
-That day, luckily some kind Indians came forward to help this solo woman traveler.
+That day, luckily some kind people came forward to help this solo woman traveler in India.

 Use public transport